What You Can Do To Protect Yourself

 Shred all incoming documents with personal and financial information on them.
 This will lower the chance you will become a victim of dumpster diving.
-Dumpster diving occurs when fraudsters dig through trash to gather personal information such as addresses, credit card and bank account numbers and use them as they please. *FAIRWINDS offers secure shredding options at monthly shred fests located at different branches throughout the month.
+Dumpster diving occurs when fraudsters dig through trash to gather personal information such as addresses, credit card and bank account numbers and use them as they please.

 Switch to electronic statements if offered by your utility company, employer or current financial to reduce the risk of having these statements stolen from your mailbox.

 Establishing an instant alert for certain transaction types or dollar amounts can help you stay aware of activity on your account.
 FAIRWINDS also provides real-time reporting and pending debits on all accounts.
 Periodic review of your accounts can help identify suspicious activity early.

 - Notify your local law enforcement agency immediately and file a report with them.

 - Contact the social security fraud hotline: (800)-269-0271.

 - Notify all financial institutions you conduct business with so your accounts can be flagged to warn you of unusual or suspicious activity.